AshridgeTechnologies/elemento/design/Data store authorization.md

 - Probably ok for offline working to be only available with direct client updates across whole store
 - Initial sync would need careful filtering according to rules
 - BUT !!! - the TinyBase CRDT protocol is designed to sync the entire database by using hashes - it just won't work if not all data is sent
+- Could block all updates from clients, or some clients
+- If any data is hidden, need to have per-user datastores, cannot accept updates from client

 Issues